-Thank you to the donors, supporters and volunteers of the monthly Soup Run.
-This month, we express gratitude to our supporters from Westchester County, NY and New York City.
+Thank you to the donors, supporters and volunteers of the Soup Run.
+We could not feed and clothe so many every month without the kindness and generosity of our extended community.
+This month we express gratitude to our supporters from across Westchester County, Queens and New York City:

 - Eugenia Kalmanidis (St. George, Norwalk) for her sponsorship

 - Manny Louros and Zachary Karounos for preparing sandwiches and Basil Apostle and Kelly Sisco for packing

 - Michael Fennessy at Somers Hot Bagels for his donation of bagels

 - Minos Samoladas for his generous donation which enabled us to purchase clothing

 - Willie Sleight, Amy Nielson, Deborah Farone and the NY Legal Marketing Association (https://www.legalmarketing.org/page/northeast-news) for toiletry items

 - Melina Morris and Bombas (https://bombas.com/) for socks

 - Kathleen Haverlack Wasser and the American Lung Association (https://www.lung.org/) for shirts

 - May Vlachos (St. George NYC) for preparing the Mental Health Clinic guide and including the Soup Run dates